gerballa/petExpo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

-### Pet Expo Web App

-*Overview:*
+## Live demo

+You can view this application by visiting this url: `https://pet-expo1.web.app`.

+## Overview

 Pet Expo is an Angular-based web application designed as part of a hiring process assignment.
 The app allows users to search for pets—cats, dogs, or birds—and access detailed information about each pet.

 *Features:*